stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ### Rationale

-Whilst we could simply use the GLFW functionality directly in our application (as we did for the ESCAPE key listener) there are compelling reasons to introduce a layer of abstraction:
+Whilst we could simply use GLFW directly in our application (as we did for the ESCAPE key listener) there are compelling reasons to introduce a layer of abstraction:

 * The GLFW API exposes some underlying details (such as window handle pointers) that we would prefer to hide if possible.